gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Quiz]

-QTitle:: OX Quiz.
+QTitle>> OX Quiz.
 Is it correct?

 [OX]
-Q:: We can use var in fields.
+Q>> We can use var in fields.
-A:: X. var is only for local variables.
+A>> X. var is only for local variables.
 [/OX]

 [OX]
-Q:: dynamic is not used a lot in C#.
+Q>> dynamic is not used a lot in C#.
-A:: O. Many developers prefer types.
+A>> O. Many developers prefer types.
 [/OX]

 [OX]
-Q:: INT_MAX + 1 == INT_MIN
+Q>> INT_MAX + 1 == INT_MIN
-A:: O. It’s overflow.
+A>> O. It’s overflow.
 It circles back to the minimum number.
 [/OX]

 [OX]
-Q:: You can use numbers bigger than 3 billion with int.
+Q>> You can use numbers bigger than 3 billion with int.
-A:: X. The maximum number for int is 2.1 billion.
+A>> X. The maximum number for int is 2.1 billion.
 If you need to use numbers bigger than that, it’s time to use long.
 [/OX]

-QTitle:: Be the Compiler.
+QTitle>> Be the Compiler.
 What went wrong?

 ```
 string babe = "Babe Ruth";